BookThinkers/BookThinkers/index.md

 4. Gamify the app with badges.

 Implement the necessary functions for administration of the application.
-1. Create an administrative dashboard for the BookThinkers team to view and manage user data and basic analytics.
+1. Create an administrative dashboard for the BookThinkers team to view and manage user data.
 2. Implement a payment solution to facilitate premium subscriptions to the application.

 ## Why This Project?